CoolHandSquid/TireFire/README.md

 * Once Build.sh has been run TireFire will have been added to your path.
 * Type "TireFire" and you will be yeeting with a cyber **cannon!**
 ![alt text](https://github.com/CoolHandSquid/TireFire/blob/master/Images/CoolHandSquid.jpg)
+## Contact
+Please contact me at coolhandsquid@yahoo.com for suggestions and ideas!